Haghrah/PyIT2FLS/README.md

     }

 ## Installation
-PyIT2FLS can be installed by unzipping the source code in one directory and using this command:
+PyIT2FLS can be installed by unzipping the source code in a directory and using this command:

     (sudo) python3 setup.py install

+Or you can use pip3:

+    (sudo) pip3 install --upgrade pyit2fls

 ## Examples
 There are five examples provided along with the toolkit which are as below: